mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Tree Hashes

-To allow group members to verify that they agree on the cryptographic state of the group, this section define a scheme for generating a hash value that represents the contents of the group's ratchet tree and the members' credentials.
+To allow group members to verify that they agree on the cryptographic state of the group, this section defines a scheme for generating a hash value that represents the contents of the group's ratchet tree and the members' credentials.